ar-visions/silver/README.md

 ### Unique Static Inside Functions
 The language will allow for the definition of unique statics inside functions that are generated per call.
 This will create more opportunities for optimization, making your programs run faster and use resources more efficiently.

+using ux;

+int    i = 2
+future f = i.call_http_method() # lol, ... just showing the wonderful stupidity possible in the design-mode

+# i just want more to be possible in programming, and more common ways of doing it.  just work, of course.. just read and just write.
+# meaning matters and letting the user be as succinct as possible lets the meaning of code come through.

+# python style comments only, no semi colon
+alias int = bc;

+if (typeof(bc) != typeof(